mustafgithu/DSA-210-project/README.md

 ###  Summary
 If a country wants to increase its global "share of voice," **Military Power** is the single most decisive factor.
 Wealth helps build an army, but **Hard Power** is what captures the world's attention.

+# 5. Limitations & Future Work

+While this project successfully identified "Hard Power" as the primary driver of global attention, several limitations remain that future research could address.

+### A. Limitations
+1.  **Causality vs. Correlation:** Our analysis establishes a strong predictive relationship, but it cannot prove strict causality.
+While it is logical that military power drives attention, unobserved variables (e.g., historical colonial ties, trade routes) could influence both.
+2.  **Static Timeframe:** We averaged data over a 10-year period (2011-2020) to create a robust cross-sectional study.
+This obscures temporal dynamics—for example, a small country might briefly dominate global news during a specific crisis (e.g., a natural disaster or coup) despite having low average power.
+3.  **Language Bias:** The "GlobalDiplomacyNet" dataset is primarily derived from English-language sources and Western diplomatic cables.
+This inherently biases the "News Frequency" metric toward the geopolitical interests of the Anglosphere.
+4.  **Sample Size Constraints:** With only ~150 sovereign nations as data points, the dataset is too small for complex Machine Learning models.
+This explains why Random Forest and Gradient Boosting overfitted, while simple Linear Regression generalized best.

+### B. Future Directions
+1.  **Temporal Analysis:** Instead of 10-year averages, future work could model this as a **Time-Series Forecasting** problem.
+Does an increase in a country's military budget in Year $T$ predict a rise in news coverage in Year $T+1$?
+2.  **Sentiment Analysis:** This project focused on the *quantity* of attention (Frequency).
+A natural next step is to analyze the *quality* (Sentiment).
+Do "Hard Power" nations receive more negative coverage (fear/threats), while "Soft Power" nations receive positive coverage?
+3.  **Network Analysis:** Rather than just counting global mentions, we could construct a **Directed Graph** ($Country A \to mentions \to Country B$) to see if the "Attention Hierarchy" is centralized around specific superpowers or regional hubs.
+4.  **Cultural Indicators:** We tested Political "Soft Power" (Democracy).
+Future iterations could test Cultural "Soft Power" using metrics like **Tourism statistics**, **International Student counts**, or **Cultural Exports** (movies, music) to see if they offer a competing signal to Military Power.